Diogenesoftoronto/flashnerds/planning/PLAN.md

 * Flashcards
 * Profiles
 * Likes
+* Comment on flashcards
-* Comments
+* Search for flashcards
-* Search for flashcards and profiles
+* Search for profiles
+* Search for comments
 * tag flashcards
 * follow tags
 * __stretch__